MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ## <a name="m_yvalue"></a> `CAnimationPoint::m_yValue`

-The encapsulated animation variable that represents Y coordinate of animation point.
+The encapsulated animation variable that represents the Y coordinate of the animation point.

 ```cpp
 CAnimationVariable m_yValue;